Key insights

 - Information regarding how the provider intends to use the additional facility payment provided

-CMS also proposes adding a new paragraph related to graduate medical education, as we noted earlier, effective for portions of cost reporting periods beginning on or after October 1, 2023.
+CMS also adds a new paragraph related to graduate medical education, as we noted earlier, effective for portions of cost reporting periods beginning on or after October 1, 2023.
 A hospital may include FTE residents training at an REH in its direct GME and IME FTE counts if it meets the nonprovider setting requirements or the REH may decide to incur direct GME costs and be paid based on reasonable costs for the training.

 Physician-owned hospitals